When is the best time for children or teenagers to see an orthodontist?

 Why see an orthodontist instead of an ordinary dentist.

 At our practice the majority of our patients are referred to our specialist orthodontists by their general dental practitioners.

 You may wish to contact us directly for a consultation if you are concerned that your child has or is developing orthodontic problems.

-Please remember that orthodontic treatment is not only limited to children and adolescents, and about a quarter of our patients are adults.
+Please remember that orthodontic treatment is not only limited to children and adolescents, and many of our patients are adults.